OFSTED Inspection Report

 We are regularly inspected by OFSTED (The Office for Standards in Education) who judge how successful we have been in the quality of our provision in each area of learning, as well as our management and leadership.
 They do not assess individual children or their performance.

-Penhill Playgroup had its last inspection in March 2016 and was rated as "good".
-Please ask if you would like to see a copy of the latest Inspection Report or you can view it online at www.ofsted.gov.ukand put Penhill Playgroup into the search facility at the top of the page.
+Penhill Playgroup had its last inspection in November 2018 and was rated as "good".
+Please click here to see a copy of the report.

 Self-registration, settling, circle time and discussion, including exchanges of news the weather, our topic, days of the week etc.